 |Optimize Daily active usage, customer lifetime value, lower churn.||Used to increase traffic (frequency of tickets) and/or ticket size (Average Order Value).|

-In a word: Yes.
-But you should have a very specific reason to do so.
+It is possible to combine a Traditional and Minimalist Approach, but you should have a very specific reason for doing so.
 From our experience we’ve seen companies successfully combine these two approaches for one of three reasons:

-Are you considering a Reporting, Planning & Analytics implementation?
-Want some help deciding on a strategy?
-Then .
-We’ll help you decide if a Traditional vs. Minimalist approach is right for you.
+Are you considering a Reporting, Planning, and Analytics implementation?
+Do you want some help in deciding on a strategy?
+Then get in touch with us—book a 20-minute discovery call and we’ll help you decide if a Traditional or Minimalist Approach is right for you.
 If it’s Traditional, we’ll recommend vendors we trust.
 If it’s Minimalist, we’ll show you how TypeSift can help.

 TypeSift is a Data Engineering & Design Minimalism Firm.
 Our expertise is decluttering information and solving problems in your data that are holding back your growth.
 We build software that corrals data and invokes ingenuity with the fewest moving parts.